-Jacqueline is currently EVP, Corporate Development at Calian Group following 17 years as its CFO.
+Jacqueline is currently a financial consultant.
+Prior to this, Jacqueline held the position of CFO for over 17 years at Calian Group.
 Working with a publicly traded board for almost 2 decades, Jacqueline has been instrumental in the development of the Corporation’s strategic plans, governance structure, executive compensation and enterprise risk management frameworks.

-Jacqueline is a FCPA (FCA) and earned her ICD.D designation in 2016.
-Jacqueline has held various board positions and she is currently the Chair of Dress for Success, Ottawa Chapter, a board member and Chair of the Finance and Enterprise Risk Management Committee of Skate Canada, a board member of the University of Ottawa Heart institute, serves on the board of AirVM chairing its Audit Committee and she also sits as an executive member of the Institute of Corporate Directors Ottawa Chapter.
+Jacqueline is a FCPA (FCA) and also holds an ICD.D designation.
+Jacqueline has held various board positions in the past and she is currently the Chair of Dress for Success, Ottawa Chapter, Chair of the Board of Directors of Patinage Quebec, a board member of the University of Ottawa Heart Institute and a board member of AirVM chairing both of these organisations’ Audit Committees.

 Jacqueline also worked at KPMG followed by Domtar and E.B.
 Eddy Forest Products in senior financial roles.